sunnyfloyd/master-notes/devops-and-deployment/linux.md

 - `cat file_name`, when long file `more file_name`, use this to scroll both ways `less file_name`
 - `head -n 5 file_name`, `tail -n 5 file_name`
+- `tail -f` shows last part of a text file, but keeps it open and prints any new lines that appear in it (good for looking at the logs)
 - `cat file.txt > file2.txt`, `echo blabla > file.txt`, `ls -l > files.txt`
+- `cat file1.txt file2.txt` concatenates the files and outputs the result

+## Redirect Standard Input

+- `>` redirects standard input overwriting a file
+- `>>` redirects standard input appending content to a file

 ### grep